How to generate application dumps using Debug Diag

 How to generate application dumps using Debug Diag for Crashes / Performance Triggers ?

 Memory Dump Files (.dmp files) are a snapshot of a program’s memory at a given time.
-With a dump file, you can see the current executing lines of code, the values of local values and values of all the heap objects.
+With a dump file, the current executing lines of code, the values of local values and the values of all the heap objects can be observed.
 In other words, a dump file represents the entire state of the program at the point it was captured.

-Dumps are usually used to debug crashes (Crash Dumps), but there are other uses as well.
+Dumps are usually used to debug crashes (Crash Dumps), but there are other uses.
 From most common to least they are:

 • Debug crashed programs